turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

 mythology alone.

 *Mythology Construction* isolates one elevated layer: mythologies as the **assembly language of the bigOther**.
-Its workflow is complete for the mythology-specific theory, not for whole-culture implementation.
+It studies two substantive paths:
+**endogenous mythology formation**, the distributed plant-like growth and selection of mythology, and **purposive mythology construction**, an open research possibility concerning intentional design and release.
+Its present workflow is a provisional research and design scaffold, not yet the complete purposive lifecycle and not a whole-culture implementation method.
 Systems, symbols, habits, and conduct may be equally necessary or more decisive.
 If the book is unavailable when exact implementation is requested, identify the missing external source rather than reconstructing its method.

 ## Constitutive commitments